compas-dev/compas_fab/docs/examples/07_ros_create_urdf_ur5_with_measurement_tool.rst

   sudo apt-get install liburdfdom-tools

-1. Export your meshes
+2. Export your meshes
 =====================

 In ROS robot link (and end-effector) geometry is defined with 2 different
 meshes: *visual* and *collision*.
 The visual mesh represents how the robot looks like and the collision mesh is used for collision detection.
-You could have the same collision and visual meshes, but a less detailed collision mesh saves some processing time while performing collision checks.
+You could have the same collision and visual meshes, but a coarse collision mesh saves some processing time while performing collision checks.
 Also, you might want to built the collision geometry slightly larger than the visual geometry to guarantee for safe zones.